ThomasDaheim/GPXEditor/README.md

 ## File and track handling

+### Update v2.1

+* added support for Leaflet.Editable: now routes can be added and modified on the fly
+* switched to using ObsevableLists everywhere, removal of unused code to keep track of changes
+* added test cases for add/delete and merge

 ### Update v2.0

 Major update!
 With switching to leaflet.js a whole universe of add. functionality has been made available for later releases.
 E.g. adding / moving marker, draw routes, routing between waypoints, ...
 Basically anything that exists as leaflet.js extension is now also in my reach :-) Thats deserves a new major version.